ValtteriAla/card-game/README.md

-# Simple card game using Tkinter as GUI
+# Game Arcade created with Tkinter

-Learning classes and tkinter GUI
+Learning classes and tkinter GUI.
+The game arcade contains two games; Card game and a classic Worm game.

 ## Branches